spacewasabi/LCWM/README.md

 ### Lesson 5

-- How to organize our C programs
+- How to organize our C programs (one file)

 ## Exercises